Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Progress.md

     };
     ```

-2. Use the style to create a progress and add it to parent:
+2. Use the style to create a Progress and add it to parent:

     ```cs
     utilityBasicProgress = new Progress(style);